-Winners were announced at The European Conference on Media, Communication and Film (July 11 – July 14, 2016) in Brighton, England.
-The award follows the theme of the conference, with 2016’s theme being “Justice”.
+Winners of the IAFOR Documentary Photography Award are announced each summer at The European Conference on Media, Communication & Film (EuroMedia) in Brighton, UK.
+The award follows the theme of the conference, with 2017’s theme being “History, Story, Narrative”.

 In support of up-and-coming talent, the IAFOR Documentary Photography Award is free to enter.